Some Of The Best Petroglyphs In Moab

 This rock art site is a bit different as you’ll be viewing Pictographs which are paintings rather than petroglyphs which are carvings.
 The site features images of humans, shields, sheep, dogs, birds, and various abstract shapes painted or carved on the rock.
 There are also small petroglyphs carved into nearby boulders at the cliff bases.
 The large figures of the Courthouse Wash Pictographs are believed to be from, 5,000 – 750 B.C.
 This is an official national historical site.

 Location: (About 3 miles from Moab) Take US 191 north to the gravel path of the Courthouse Wash Rock Art Trail, and walk east to the cliff bases.
 Look up to see the faint petroglyphs.
 (If you reach Courthouse Wash, you’ve gone too far.)

-Time: Allow about one hour.
+Time: Allow about 45 minutes.

 Trail Length: Walk uphill for a short distance of about 500 feet to the base of the cliffs.